learn-co-curriculum/dsc-pivot-tables-pandas/README.md

 # Pivot Tables With Pandas

 ## Introduction

 In this lesson, we'll learn about the various ways we can index and structure our data sets to make it easier to process or understand.
-We start by learning about the difference between the **_Wide_** format and the **_Long_** format, compare basic flattened index structures with multi-hierarchical index structures, and then create them ourselves using aggregation functions and pivot tables!
+We start by learning about the difference between the **_Wide_** format and the **_Long_** format, compare basic flattened index structures with multi-hierarchical index structures, and then create them ourselves using aggregation functions and pivot tables.

 ## Objectives